I used to be so private. Now strangers mamage my space.

 Today when I woke up and yawn stretched like I do every day, my neck went into spasms, along with my belly and back.
 I remembered why I don’t laugh.

 Yesterday I read that Jung got knocked unconscious and thought to himself ‘now I won’t have to go to school’, then spent 6 months fainting every time he did school work, until he decided not to.
 And that, he declares, it what a neurosis is.
 [Shared thanks to Jordan Peterson, who I’ve now set to snooze].

-And I know I’m not supposed to say that, within patient communities who shun it as the antichrist due to decades of stigma and medical abuse, or to doctors and psychologists who will be responsible for writing the reports which make sure I have food and a house and help, or to the friends and family who are bewildered enough by this afflication that took away Angela, the one who wasn’t missing from their lives.
+I know I’m not supposed to even ask that, within patient communities who shun the possiblility as the antichrist due to decades of stigma and medical abuse, or to doctors and psychologists who will be responsible for writing the reports which make sure I have food and a house and help, or to the friends and family who are bewildered enough by this afflication that took away Angela, the one who wasn’t missing from their lives.
 Even if I did say it, and when I have, it hasn’t changed anything anyway, just sent me down a spiral of shame, engulfed me in a sense of failure, and made me wary of doubt in the eyes of those I depend on.

 So it just sits inside me like this little lump of black coal, this worry.
 And it crops up whenever Jung or whoever else starts sprouting their opinion on how it’s mind over matter; it crawls out and eats up any remaining sense of self I had, that I am managing well, that I am a worthwhile human being despite difficult circumstances.

 And so yesterday I laughed hysterically at how difficult and frustrating things are right now, laughed because I’m terrified but I’m breathing and stronger in my sense that I can face this and survive.